The Bankrate promise

-The current state of student loans is the result of many years of policy and legislation.
+The current state of student loans results from many years of policy and legislation.
 Here’s a complete timeline of what led to the creation of student loans, as well as their evolution throughout the years and what you can expect from them moving forward.

 Student loans: A complete timeline